 The Fremont Hemp Co. was founded in 1994 by Cory and Erica Brown in Seattle, Washington.
 I was an early partner in the parent company ITR Enterprises having met Cory our freshman year of college at San Diego State University.
-When I read his University of Washington thesis paper on the positive environmental impacts of hemp in 1993, I was hooked.
+Years later, when I read his University of Washington thesis paper on the positive environmental impacts of hemp in 1993, I was hooked.
 It was hard not to recognize the potential of this great weed.
-When the store opened, I left my corporate job the following year to drive cross country and get-in on the bleeding edge of an environmental, recreational and medical movement that was in some ways, 20 years ahead of its time.
+After the store opened, I left my corporate job to drive cross country to get-in on the bleeding edge of an environmental, recreational and medical movement that was in some ways, 20 years ahead of its time.

-Opening a retail store in an industry in its infancy had big challenges.
-Relying on new suppliers trying to ride the hemp wave meant our inventory changed frequently.
+Opening a retail store in an infant industry had big challenges.
+Relying on new suppliers riding the hemp wave meant our inventory changed frequently.
 Certain people would come through town with boxes of hats, clothes or bags they made.
 We’d buy them for resale in our shop.
 But many of those suppliers made inferior products or in some cases were not around when it came time to re-up.
-We eventually settled into reliable suppliers, started our own Home, Pet and Baby Clothes lines while maintaining a Nordstrom’s like return policy.
+We eventually settled into reliable suppliers, started our own Home, Pet and Baby Clothes lines while maintaining a Nordstrom’s like service and return policy.
 After seven days a week for four years, we decided it was time to let someone else have a go and sold the business to a Microsoft couple.
 They tried their hand at retail for a year or two but eventually closed the store.

 Living on a sailboat with my business partners, running a hemp company in Seattle was one incredible experience.
 Cory and I remain close friends to this day.